MediaArea/MediaConch/GlobalArchitecture.md

 ### Internet Access

 The architecture does not require direct internet access.
 Users can work with any version (CLI, GUI, and Web UI) offline as long as it is installed on a user’s machine (or distributed machines).
 In this case, for each deployment platform the version is installed and being used on, the user will be able to create an executable even when they are not connected to the internet.
-The web-browser UI can be run using a local network access.
+The web browser UI can be run using a local network access.

 ### Automation